Certified Residential Medication Aide (CRMA) 5-Day Hybrid Course

 6. Students will have up to 45 minutes to complete the quizzes.

-• c.
-Ensure the student(s) is not talking during the quiz.
+• Ensure the student(s) is not talking during the quiz.

 8. Students not employed by an agency or employees of an agency that cannot meet these requirements may attend the class at a New Communities training location where web cams have been installed to monitor students during quizzes.
 When you register for a class, please select the location where you can attend the class.